 Students pursuing certificates will complete only one course from each of the course groupings detailed below until their 9 or 12 credit hour requirement has been met.
 The course groupings consist of the following: (1) Foundations of Education, Assessment, and Evaluation, (2) Diversity and Inclusion in Education, and (3) Critical Issues in Higher Education.
 Students may elect to take a further course in Critical Issues in Higher Education or enroll in an MEHE.

 Upon completion of their credits toward the certificate, students will write a 10-15 page capstone paper as described above and as part of this paper discuss strategies for incorporating what they have learned in the certificate program into their academic and professional goals.
 For students involved in writing original dissertation work relevant to the work in the certificate program, a chapter of their dissertation may be substituted for the 10-15 page capstone paper.
 The capstone paper will be presented to and reviewed by a panel of faculty teaching in the program and higher education practitioners before the awarding of the Graduate Certificate.
-Standing members of the panel include the Chair of the Department of Education, the Vice Chancellor for Student Affairs and the Director of Graduate Studies in the Department of Education.
+Standing members of the panel include the Department Chair, the Director of Graduate Studies, and the Chair of the Curriculum Committee in the Department of Education.